 10 Things To Know About Diastasis Recti

-- Diastasis Recti gets all the attention, but it is NOT the only weakness to be concerned about post-partum.
-The core and pelvic floor muscles stretch considerably which affects the ability to generate force, resist force, be responsive and coordinate well.
-Addressing all four core issues in training will make recovery quicker.
+- Diastasis Recti gets all the attention, but it is not the only musculoskeletal issue to assess post-partum.
+The core and pelvic floor muscles stretch considerably which affects the ability to generate force, resist force (especially internal intra-abdominal pressure), be responsive and coordinate well.
+It takes time and work to recondition.
+Addressing all four core issues in training will help make recovery quicker.

-- Having a belly bulge does not always mean you have Diastasis Recti.
+- Having a "belly bulge" does not always mean you have Diastasis Recti.
+Internal (visceral) body fat, external body fat, stretching of the skin and bloating all contribute.

 - Diastasis Recti doesn't mean the muscles have literally separated.
 It means the fascia/tissue or linea alba has thinned and weakened.
 A tear in the tissue can happen which may increase risk of a hernia.